jancisrobinson.com (Apr 2018)

-The Nahe River flows north into the Rhine at Bingen at the western end of the Rheingau.
-The best wines from the Nahe have been described as having the elegance of the Rheingau, the body of a Rheinhessen and the acidity of a Mosel.
+The Nahe River flows north into the Rhine at Bingen – located at the western end of the Rheingau.
+The best wines from the Nahe have been described as having the Rheingau’s elegance, the Rheinhessen’s body and the Mosel’s acidity.

-His Kabinett and Spätlese wines are exceptionally racy wines that are rich with complex and intense mineral overtones.
+His Kabinett and Spätlese wines are exceptionally rich with complex, with intense mineral overtones.
 They are delicious when young but have the potential to improve for up to 10 years, with the top wines lasting even longer.

 Unlike many German regions, the Nahes production is focused on quality rather than quantity: 57% is QmP (equivalent of Appellation Contrôlée), 41% QbA (equivalent to Vin de Pays) and only 2% Tafelwein (Vin de Table).
 The climate is mild and balanced with lots of sun, moderate rainfall and very little frost; the region is also protected against cold winds by the Soonwald and Hunsrück Mountains.
 All this enables the grapes to have a long and dry ripening in late summer.